griffithtp/one-terminal/CONTRIBUTING.md

 <% } %>
 ```

-The variable name after `ot:if` must match a boolean field on `ScaffoldContext`.
-This is the only mechanism for conditional template content — do not add EJS `if` blocks directly to source files.
+The variable name after `ot:if` must match a boolean field on `ScaffoldContext` (e.g. `includeFdc3`).
+This is the only inline mechanism for conditional template content — do not add EJS `if` blocks directly to source files.

+For variant-level gating (a whole file that only exists in one variant), use the overlay system instead: put the file's live source under an enterprise-only `apps/<name>/` directory and tag it `overlay: "enterprise"` in `SOURCES`, or hand-author it under `overlay-overrides/standalone/`.
+Don't try to gate whole files with `ot:if`.

 ### Static and binary files